comingofflais-com/LLM-Moderator-for-wpForo/README.md

 Administrators (and other human moderators with the premium plugin) can:
 - View all currently muted users
 - Manually unmute users ahead of schedule
-- Easy navigate to the triggering post or topic
+- Easy navigate to the triggering post or topic, and approve it
 - Run cleanup operations manually (admin only)

 ### API Response Format